 To prepare Growers for the comprehensive approach of the VSE project and to facilitate Growers' success, VPD and partners will provide the appropriate training opportunities prior to the start of installation activities to ensure that Growers understand aspects of mussel farming activities and permitting requirements.
-Training will be divided into two categories: voluntary training and mandatory training.
+Training will be divided into two categories: voluntary operational training and mandatory compliance training.
 An overview of each is provided below.

-Voluntary training is training that is not mandatory or required prior to the start of installation/construction and operation activities.
-Voluntary training is targeted for the new mussel Growers who have not previously participated in mussel production and cultivation.
+Voluntary Operational Trainingtraining is training that is mandatory for Growers who have not previously participated in mussel farming production and operations; and training that is voluntary for other Growers who have prior experience.
+This training will be provided not mandatory or required prior to the start of installation/construction and operation activities.
+Voluntary training and is targeted for the new mussel Growers who have not previously participated in mussel aquaculture production and cultivation.
 This training will cover a variety of introductory topics to assist new Growers with being successful in this industry, such as (1) biology of mussels as it relates to production methods, (2) overview of the rigging and equipment needs, (3) mussel seeding, cultivating, and harvesting techniques, (4) gear installation and maintenance, (5) product transportation and sale, and (6) basic financial budgeting and revenue projections.

-Mandatory training is training that is required for all Growers (new and veteran alike) prior to the start of installation/construction and operation activities.
-Mandatory training will cover regulatory permitting and permit/authorization requirements for each Grower.
+Mandatory Compliance tTraining is training that is required for all Growers (new and veteran alike) prior to the start of installation/construction and operation activities.
+Mandatory Compliance training will cover regulatory permitting and permit/authorization requirements for each Grower.
 These trainings include topics such as (1) VPD authorization requirements; (2) mussel sanitation and biotoxin testing requirements; (3) agencies' compliance, recording, and reporting procedures; (4) Best Management Practices (BMPs) and Mitigation, Monitoring and Reporting Program (MMRP) requirements; and (5) using the database management system, including mobile devices and tracking systems.
-The BMPs and MMRP requirements are described in further detail in this Plan and cover topics such as spill prevention and procedures, gear checks and repair methods, invasive species removal, marine wildlife entanglement reporting and procedures, predator control, etc. Mandatory training will be required of each Grower once a year to provide a regular refresher of the permitting requirements and be developed in collaboration with NOAA Sea Grant colleagues.
+The BMPs and MMRP requirements are described in further detail in this Plan and cover topics such as spill prevention and procedures, gear checks and repair methods, invasive species removal, marine wildlife entanglement reporting and procedures, predator control, etc. Mandatory Compliance training will be required of each Grower once a year to provide a regular refresher of the permitting requirements.
+The final details of the emandatory training materials and content will include a review of all agency permitting requirements and be developed in collaboration with NOAA Sea Grant colleagues.
 Maintaining a close relationship with NOAA in the development of the project, including the development of training materials, will ensure that the efforts of VSE partners and collaborators in the development of the VSE project are shared with the greater aquaculture community, and especially other efforts to develop aquaculture along the West Coast.

-For both voluntary and mandatory trainings, VPD will prepare a set of manuals to serve as reference materials.
-Both voluntary and mandatory training will ensure that new entrants and industry veterans alike have access to information necessary to establish and manage a successful mussel farming operation in compliance with all VSE permit conditions.
+For both voluntary operational and mandatory compliance trainings, VPD will prepare a set of manuals to serve as reference materials.
+Both voluntary operational and mandatory compliance training will ensure that new entrants and industry veterans alike have access to information necessary to establish and manage a successful mussel farming operation in compliance with all VSE permit conditions.
 In order to ensure all Grower employees are adequately trained, training resources will be digitized and deployed through a learning management system that enables training resources to be easily accessed, independent of time and location.
 The virtual classroom will be designed to provide instructors, facilitators, and participants access to a cost-effective platform that lends the ability to centralize learning materials, streamline communication and feedback mechanisms, and provide opportunities for blended learning and instruction that includes both online and in-person elements.